 Located in Aaron 100, the Academic Resource Center (ARC) serves the academic community of Emmanuel College by offering free tutoring and test proctoring services to all currently enrolled students.
 Tutoring is conducted by trained peer tutors who coach students to better comprehend their course material, write more effective essays, better manage their time, and study more efficiently.
 The center also provides a quiet, supervised testing environment for make-up tests and academic accommodation needs.
-Tutoring is available both in-person and online.
-Test proctoring is in-person only.
+Tutoring is available by drop-in (no appointment needed; see schedule below) and by appointment using the Penji app.
+Test proctoring is by appointment only only.
 Make appointments through the Penji app (web.penjiapp.com or download the app).

 TESTS: Our trained tutors can help you study for tests and quizzes.
 The tutors know their subjects well and have also been trained in study techniques.
 Bring your books, notes, study guides, and any other study aids like flash cards with you and take advantage of a study partner who has taken the class and done well.